yashu3047e/Python-Code-Slowprint-By-Ysh/README.md

 # Age : 15 Years
 # ''' 1st Slowprint Formula '''

-# slowprint("Hello My Name Is Yash And I Found This Slowprind Module at Chrome Its Such A lovely Module Loved It")
 # slowprint("Hello Nice to See You")

 # ''' Python Program To Adjust Speed in Your terminal '''